Frequently Asked Questions

 If you are disturbed at anytime of the day or night, before contacting the front desk, please try to talk to the resident(s) who is/are causing the disturbance first.
 Get to know your neighbours and build a respectful community.
 If the disturbance continues notify the front desk and a manager or RA will help you reach an acceptable volume by speaking to the resident(s).
 At the same time, remember to be reasonable with the level of volume you produce as well.

-Mail is delivered on weekdays and can be picked up from your mailbox located on the first floor or at the front desk.
-If you receive a parcel, it will be held at the front desk and an email will be sent to you notifying you to pick up your parcel.
+Parcels are available for pick up at the Front Desk; an email will be sent to you notifying you to pick up your parcel.
+Mail will be delivered to your residence mailbox located on the first floor.
 You will be sharing your mail box with your roommate and each of you will have a copy of the key.
 If the Resident loses the mail Key, the Resident will pay $20.00 for replacing the Mail Key.
+The Residence will only accept deliveries from mail and delivery services; we are unable to hold items left by friends/family for Residents.

 Termination & Cancellation